hal/circuit/README.md

 This way Stores can safely rely on the State of other Stores during the processing of an Action.

-Upon completion a Store emits Change Events to signal interested parties that the data or state of the application has changed.
-Since Stores process the Action in an ordered way, the change notifications follow that pattern.
+Upon completion Stores consume the Action and acknowledge successful processing.
+Finally Change Events are fired to signal interested parties that the data or state of the application has changed.
+Since Stores process the Action in an ordered way, the Change Events follow that pattern.

 #### Action Acknowledgement